NE2025: An Updated Electron Density Model for the Galactic Interstellar Medium: Spiral Arms Thin Disk

+where $n_2$ is the peak mid-plane density, $A_2$ is the radius at which the thin disk density peaks, and $H_2$ is the scale height of the thin disk.
+The thin disk is truncated by the unit step function $U(r)$ at a radius of 10 kpc, although the thin disk density drops to $<10\%$ of its peak value beyond a radius of 7 kpc.

-We evaluate the gradient of $N_{\rm >mod}$ vs. each parameter of the five spiral arms and the thin disk, and identify five parameters that have a significant effect on $N_{\rm >mod}$: the thin disk radius ($A_2$), the densities of arms 2, 3, and 4 ($n_{a2}, n_{a3}, n_{a4}$), and the arm 4 width ($w_{a4}$).
+We evaluate the gradient of $N_{\rm >mod}$ for the aforementioned 180 pulsars vs. the weights given to each arm's peak density, width, and height $(f_j,w_j,h_j)$, as well as the peak mid-plane density, scale radius, and scale height of the thin disk ($n_2,A_2,H_2)$.
+We identify five parameters that have a significant effect on $N_{\rm >mod}$: the thin disk radius ($A_2$), the density weights of arms 2, 3, and 4 ($f_{2}, f_{3}, f_{4}$), and the weighting of the arm 4 width ($w_4$).
 Based on fitting criterion (3) -- see Section~\ref{sec:fitting} -- we identify the optimal values of these five parameters, which are listed in Table~\ref{tab:large-component-values}.
+The constant multipliers of each arm's density, width, and height ($n_a, w_a, h_a$) are left fixed at their original values.
 Relative to NE2001, the thin disk radius increases from 3.8 kpc to 4.3 kpc, and is still in line with observations of the molecular ring \citep{urquhart2014,anderson2015}.
 The central densities of arms 3 and 4 (the Car-Sgr and Perseus arms) increase substantially, by a factor of two for arm 3 and a factor of 3.7 for arm 4.
 These revisions leave $N_{\rm >mod} \approx 40$ pulsars, the majority with DM excess $<9$ pc cm$^{-3}$; see Figure~\ref{fig:before-after-arms-nxgal}.
 There are several pulsars remaining in the plane with substantial DM excess ($>100$ pc cm$^{-3}$) that are likely related to discrete structures along the LOS; these pulsars are treated separately in Section~\ref{sec:clumps}.

+These revisions to the spiral arms and thin disk have substantial impact on the scattering predictions of the model.
+In Figure~\ref{fig:before-after-arms-taudiff}, we show the distribution of $\tau_{\rm mod}$ vs. $\tau_{\rm obs}$ for NE2001, and after revising the spiral arms and thin disk based solely on the $N_{\rm >mod}$ criterion (without any adjustment to the spiral arm and thin disk fluctuation parameters).
+Even before refitting the fluctuation parameters, the scattering distribution becomes more nearly symmetric about $(\tau_{\rm mod}/\tau_{\rm obs}) = 1$.
+Given that these pulse broadening delays are for a sample of pulsars that is largely independent of those used in the $N_{\rm >mod}$ minimization described above, this comparison affirms that our model is self-consistent, despite the lack of model uniqueness discussed in Section~\ref{sec:fitting}.